 Professional recognition

-This course is also internationally accredited by IOSH (UK) and nationally accredited by the Australian Occupational Health and Safety Education Accreditation Board (Safety Institute of Australia).
+This course is accredited by the Australian Occupational Health and Safety Education Accreditation Board (Safety Institute of Australia), and accredited in the UK by

 Admission criteria